 There are two ways to reach the capital, Manila from Coron.
 The fastest is by flight, the longest, by an overnight ferry.

-Flight care generally expensive but, if booking in advance you can arrange a fair price.
+Flight can generally be expensive but, if booking in advance you can arrange a fair price.
 The ferry is cheaper (it was our option).
 The company is 2GO Travel, and in 2018 only had ferries doing this route on Thursday.

 Prices can vary, depending on class and bunk.
 Onboard you will have facilities like, a restaurant but, a light meal can be included on your ticket.
 Please check out the website for schedules and prices.